Using SLE BCI

 requires importing the GPG key used for signing the packages.
 This can

-be done with the rpm --import $KEY_URL
+be done with the rpm --import $KEY_URL command.
+This adds the key to

 the RPM database, and all packages from the repository can be installed